The Trial of the Chicago 7: Plot

 Numerous undercover police officers and FBI agents testify.
 At the time of the convention, Hayden noticed two police officers tailing Davis and attempted to let the air out of their tire, but was caught and later arrested.
 Abbie and others led a protest to the police station where Hayden was detained but turned around upon seeing the police blockade outside.
 When trying to return to the park, police had taken control of the hill with orders to disperse the crowd leading to a riot between police and protesters.

 Days later, the defendants learn that Fred Hampton was killed during a police raid.
 In retaliation for Seale continuing to speak up for his constitutional rights, Judge Hoffman has him taken to another room, beaten, and returned gagged and chained.
 This causes the defense and the prosecution to object, and Judge Hoffman declares Seale's case a mistrial.

 The defense puts Ramsey Clark, Attorney General during the riots, on the stand.
 Judge Hoffman refuses to let him testify in front of the jury as he had declined to initiate prosecutions after the riots because of evidence that the Chicago Police Department instigated them.
 Dellinger punches a bailiff, resulting in his arrest.

 Kunstler presents a tape implicating Hayden to the defendants and preps Hayden for cross-examination.
 On the night of the riot, Davis tried to pacify officers trying to arrest someone climbing a flagpole.
 After the police clubbed Davis's head, an enraged Hayden exclaimed, "If blood is going to flow, then let it flow all over the city!".
 The defendants were cornered by police and beaten.
 Abbie deduces that Hayden had misspoken, claiming the statement would have started with, "If our blood is going to flow... ."
 Realizing that mistake would be exploitable on the stand, Hayden asks Abbie to testify.
 Abbie agrees.

 At the end of the trial, Hayden is given a chance by Judge Hoffman, who feels Hayden is genuinely remorseful, to make a case for a lenient sentence.
 However, over Judge Hoffman's objections, Hayden uses his closing remarks to name the 4,752 soldiers who were killed in the Vietnam War since the trial began.
-This act prompts many in the court to roar wildly, with even Schultz choosing to stand out of respect.
+This act prompts many in the court to stand and cheer, with even Schultz choosing to stand out of respect.